 Then during the 8th of September, the German army was approaching and attacked the portions of the city on the east bank of the Vistula River and also bombed major Polish Army positions in the west.

 The final and fatal hit in Warsaw started at 08:00 on 25 September.
 Luftwaffe bombers under the command of von Richthofen conducted the largest air raid ever seen by that time.

 Around 560 tons of high explosive bombs and 72 tons of incendiary bombs were dropped in the city.
 The city center was badly damaged with minor German losses.

 Although the Polish forces were hit badly, they were not surrendered.

 There was only one positive in the whole destruction.
 Due to the smoke and dust, the attackers lost their accuracy.

 However, on 26th of September three key forts in the city defenses were captured, and the Polish finally surrender - on 27th of September.

 Finally, the German troops entered the city.
-An estimation by that time shows that around 25,000 people was killed, 40% of the buildings damaged and 10% of the buildings destroyed.
+An estimation by that time shows that around 25,000 people were killed, 40% of the buildings damaged and 10% of the buildings destroyed.

 That was the beginning of the terror that followed the German occupation on Polish land.
 Poland became the major symbol in the holocaust against humanity.

 The German's built Nazi Camps and Ghetto's all over Poland and they served into cruel crimes against humanity.

 By Julien Bryan - Julien Bryan (1959) Warsaw - Wikipedia - Bombing of Warsaw in World War II

 Warsaw Points of Interest - WWII

-- In the Old Town you will find the rebuilted Royal Castle
+- In the Old Town, you will find the rebuilt Royal Castle

 - St. John’s Archcathedral